-Academic Progression Requirements for the Graduate Nursing Program
+Academic Progression Requirements for the Master of Science in Nursing Program

 The normal full-time graduate student credit load is six to nine semester hours per semester.
 A student who carries less than six hours per semester is considered a part-time student.
 For academic progression requirements, please see the Academic Progression section of the catalog.